Introduction

 “Sweat is Always Smelly”

-Actually, it’s the bacteria that cause the odor, not the sweat itself.
+It’s really the bacteria that makes the odor, not the sweat.

 “Natural Deodorants Don’t Work”

-They can work well if used correctly—though it may take time for your body to adjust.
+They can be effective if used correctly—although it may take some time for your body to get used to it.

 Tips to Prevent Underarm Smell